 - They say target accounts don’t know what the company believes in or does.

-- They lose business to competitors because new product rollouts aren’t announced soon enough.
+- They lose business to competitors because rollouts of new products and services aren’t announced soon enough.

 - The blogs sound like they’re written by robots.

-- Marketing spends its budget on splashy websites but they lack spec sheets and white papers.
+- Marketing spends its budget on splashy landing pages, but they lack spec sheets and white papers.

 - Set up channels and a cadence for conversations and comments.